CesiumGS/3d-tiles/TileFormats/BatchTable/README.md

     - roof

-The tile's features are limited to the geometric components of the tile - the doors, walls, and roofs.
+The tile's features are limited to the geometric components of the tile: the doors, walls, and roofs.
 In order to select a door and retrieve properties from its building, the door metadata must also include building metadata.
 Essentially the three-level hierarchy must be flattened into each feature, resulting in a lot of duplicate entries.

 An standard batch table with two doors per building and three buildings per block might look like: